-Their highly-paid consultant advised them that such people were likely to be (1) longtime residents of small towns in the Midwest or South, (2) religious, (3) largely not educated beyond high school, (4) involved in mining, farming, or ranching, and (5) relatively conservative.
-Hochschild documents dozens of heartbreaking and enraging results from this sort of approach, including one such community in Louisiana that eventually had 75 toxins in its drinking water.
+Their highly-paid consultant advised that such people were likely to be (1) longtime residents of small towns in the Midwest or South, (2) religious, (3) not educated beyond high school, (4) involved in mining, farming, or ranching, and (5) relatively conservative.
+Hochschild documents dozens of heartbreaking and enraging results from this approach, including one community in Louisiana that eventually had 75 toxins in its drinking water.

-One can hope that our Wisconsin DNR has better resources than Louisiana does to enforce safety regulations and promises from developers—although I definitely do not wish to roll the dice on that bet with my own health and safety on the line.
+One can hope that our Wisconsin DNR has more resources than Louisiana to enforce safety regulations and promises from developers—although I do not wish to roll the dice on that bet with my health and safety on the line.

-In any case, Hochschild also found, in a broad comparative study, that there was a strong correlation between communities that were impoverished and those with weak environment and workplace regulations.
-Efforts to promote jobs through weakening such enforcement typically backfired on local people—the effect on prosperity has clearly trended negative.
+Hochschild also found, in a broad comparative study, a strong correlation between impoverished communities and communities with weak environment and workplace regulations.
+Trying to promote jobs through weakening such regulations typically backfired—the effect on prosperity clearly trended negative.

-(If you want to assess Hochschild’s extensive evidence for yourself, her book is called Strangers in Their Own Land.
-I linked to it above and have written about it on MBE a couple of times already, here and here.
-Please don’t imagine that she takes a tone of looking down on her “less resistant.”
+(If you wish to assess Hochschild’s extensive evidence for yourself, the book is called Strangers in Their Own Land.
+I have written about it on MBE a couple of times already, here and here.
+Please don’t imagine that she takes a tone of looking down on the “less resistant.”
 She is listening carefully and trying to defend them against destructive policies and misinformation.)

-Thankfully our community seems to be deciding that it does not wish to fall prey to a “least resistant” profile in relation to industrial hog factories that are trying to move in.
-Although promoters are selling a hope of prosperity and some of their promises sound fairly good, the key results would likely be lower property values, a weaker tax base, and major threats to our air and water quality.
+Thankfully our community in Northern Wisconsin seems to be deciding that it does not wish to fall prey to a “least resistant” profile in relation to industrial hog factories that are trying to move in.
+Although promoters are selling a hope of prosperity and some of their promises sound reasonably good, the key results would likely be lower property values, a weaker tax base, and major threats to our air and water quality.

 But I cannot see how getting bigger and bigger, with more and more antibiotics and pollution, squeezing out more and more small farmers, is a good solution—especially if this undermines other parts of our economy.
 Doesn’t it deepen problems in the long run—whether or not a few people profit in the short run by converting a few farms into industrial CAFOs?
 No one should forget the challenges of small farmers, but we need better solutions.

 I wish I could believe the Iowa corporate promises and trust our DNR to prevent all major problems—for the indefinite future!—so that this conflict could fade away.
-But this is simply not credible to me.
+But this is simply not credible.
 The evidence is overwhelming that the balance between the definite extreme risk and probable low reward for these plans is wildly skewed against the CAFOs.